 Vance & Hines 3” Round Twin Slash Slip-On Mufflers

-The Vance & Hines Round Twin Slash Slip-ons are one of our favorite Harley Davidson slip-on exhausts, and it’s not hard to see why.
+The Vance & Hines Round Twin Slash Slip-ons have quickly become my favorite Harley Davidson slip-on exhausts, and it’s not hard to see why.
 With a louder, deeper sound, durable build, and an understated yet elegant design, they’ve added a unique but not tacky edge to my Harley.

 - Stainless steel build

 - TIG welds

 - Great backpressure

 - Loudest Vance & Hines slip-on exhaust